HumbertoGonzalezGranda/naturesbless/README.md

 ### Hi there 👋

 - 😄 My name is Timothy Lu and...
-- 🌱 I’m currently learning advanced Machine Learning techinques
+- 🌱 I’m currently learning advanced Machine Learning in Python and Data Vis with Tableau/PowerBI
 - 🔭 I’m currently working on my Springboard Data Science Bootcamp
 - ⚡ Fun fact: I used to be a streamer and greatly enjoy content creation!